The Hidden Language of the Nervous System: Understanding Your Animal Defences

 - 4 min read

 When life feels overwhelming, your body does something extraordinary: it protects you.
 Long before you can rationalise what’s happening, your nervous system flips into survival mode.
-These survival strategies are often called the animal defences - fight, flight, freeze, fawn and flop.
+These survival strategies are often called the animal defences - fight, flight, freeze, fawn, and flop.

 The Five Animal Defences